 - Data science

-The two core courses for the major are Abstract Algebra and Real Analysis.
+The two core courses for the Mathematics major are Abstract Algebra and Real Analysis.
 The majority of students in these classes are departmental majors, but they are open to anyone with an interest in improving their mathematical writing and skill with axiomatic arguments.
 Discrete mathematics classes such as Combinatorics, Number Theory, and Graph Theory are also good places to develop proof-writing skills while encountering interesting applications.
 Other axiom-based mathematics offerings include Topology, Geometry, Differential Geometry, and Complex Analysis.

-Mathematics majors can customize their course of study in an applied direction by selecting electives.
+Mathematics and Statistics majors can customize their course of study in an applied direction by selecting electives.
 Students studying economics and science find courses in Differential Equations, Numerical Analysis, and the many offerings that engage data and randomness to be particularly valuable additions to their chosen majors.

 The 700-level seminar program is a senior-focused experience where our majors pursue an advanced topic in a subject of their choosing.